How the shift to electric vehicles is fueling the UAW strike

 The strike marks a breaking point after months of negotiations failed to result in a deal to renew the union’s contract with Big Three automakers, which expired on Friday.
 For now, the strike covers only 13,000 workers at a General Motors plant in Wentzville, Missouri; a Stellantis plant in Toledo, Ohio; and a Ford assembly plant in Wayne, Michigan.
 But the three closures could be just the beginning.
 UAW president Shawn Fain has warned that all 146,000 union workers are ready to strike at a moment’s notice.
 “If we need to go all out, we will,” said Fain Thursday night on Facebook Live.
 “Everything is on the table.”

-If the work stoppage goes on for more than 10 days, analysts estimate it could cost automakers over $1 billion and hurt plans to push new electric vehicles, or EVs, onto the market.
+If the work stoppage goes on for more than 10 days, analysts estimate it could cost automakers over $1 billion and hurt plans to push new electric vehicles onto the market.

-“It’s our job to organize,” Tony Totty, president of UAW Local 14 in Toledo, Ohio, told Grist.
-“These corporations don’t wanna share in our sweat equity with the profits we provide them.”
+“It’s our job to organize,” Tony Totty, president of UAW Local 14 in Toledo, told Grist.
+“These corporations don’t want to share in our sweat equity with the profits we provide them.”

 Collectively, the Big Three have committed to investing well over $100 billion in EV manufacturing over the next few years.
 The companies have also proposed 10 EV battery plants owned jointly with companies including South Korea-based LG Energy Solution and Samsung.
 Most new EV and battery plants are located in a growing “Battery Belt,” with Georgia, Kentucky, and Tennessee leading the charge alongside the traditional automotive heartlands of Michigan and Ohio.
 Many of those states have “right to work” laws that curtail collective bargaining, leading to lower union density and lower pay grades overall.
 Indeed, the vast majority of the Big Three’s proposed battery plants are nonunion.